Here’s Why Caffeine Doesn’t Affect You…

 Levels of Sensitivity

 You can be hypersensitive to caffeine, normal, or hyposensitive.
 Hypersensitive people react to small amounts of caffeine, so you don’t need much to get going.
 Even small doses can make your heart race, give you insomnia, or make you jittery.

 There are definitely cases where consuming too much coffee over time eventually destroys your tolerance for it.
 You might start with a normal amount and need more just to get the same energizing effect.
 In this case, it may be better to try other ways to stay awake like those people who are hyposensitive to caffeine.
-Too much caffeine is actually toxic after all, and won’t help you in the long run.
+Too much is actually toxic after all, and won’t help you in the long run.

-If you find that caffeine just doesn’t do the trick, there are a couple of options you can try.
+If you find that it just doesn’t do the trick, there are a couple of options you can try.
 Those of you that are really sensitive might switch to back tea or green tea to try and quit caffeine all together.
 You’ll just feel more irritated if you can’t sleep at night.
 People with normal sensitivity should be careful not to build too much tolerance, but otherwise a few cups a day are fine.
 You might even drink caffeine just for the flavor if it doesn’t keep you awake.
 Always be sure not to have too much however.